The previous tutorial explains the creation of a Git Repository. This tutorial explains the steps to stage the changes in the Git Repository.

 We have a new Git Repository named as GitTest.
 Go to the Git Repository and Right-click and select “Git Bash Here”.

-To know how to create a new empty Git Repository, refer this tutorial.
+To know how to create a new empty Git Repository, refer to this tutorial – How to create a new Git Repository – git init Command.

 Type “git status” command on Git Bash and press enter.